Billy McKinney Player Props: Yankees vs. Orioles

-On Wednesday, Billy McKinney (.222 on-base percentage in past 10 games, 51 points below season-long percentage) and the New York Yankees face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 7:05 PM ET.
+Billy McKinney -- with an on-base percentage of .200 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the New York Yankees against the Baltimore Orioles, with Kyle Bradish on the mound, on July 6 at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Cardinals.
+He reached base in his only plate appearance in his most recent game against the Orioles.

 Billy McKinney Game Info & Props vs. the Orioles